 19.45 Dominik Gajarský / Martin Mazanec: Autonomous Cinema (CZ)

 A series of videos by international artists discussing the autonomous zone.
 Selection by curator Martin Mazanec and visual artist Dominik Gajarský.

 A series of screenings related to the issue of autonomous zone was created at the course of online dialogue between Dominik Gajarský and Martin Mazanec.
 At the beginning, the departure point was the “autonomous” look of various genres, be it a portrait, a grotesque or a video-parable.
 Gradually, both curators came across autonomous means of curated circulation of moving images beyond the frame of gallery and film distribution.
-The final selection of works made for NORMA will be accessible only to the audience of the screening in Ostrava.
+The final selection of works made for NORMA will be accessible only to the festival audience.

 Martin Mazanec is a curator, dramaturge and theoretician.
 He graduated from the Faculty of Philosophy at the Palacký University in Olomouc in Sociology (1999-2004) and Film Science (1999-2006).
 In 2012 he received his PhD at the Department of Editing at FAMU.
 He’s been an in-house dramaturge of PAF since 2007 and since 2009 he has focused on curating activities in the field of presentation of the moving images in gallery and film systems (Josef Sudek Studio, KGVU Zlín, Summer Film School, Febiofest, Aye Aye, Mladých Gallery Brno etc.).
 He is a member of the research team of the MEDIABAZE.CZ research project (Centre for Audiovisual Studies, FAMU).
 He contributes to magazines Cinepur, Iluminace, Labyrint Revue, A2.